 1. Salt and Pepper: The simplest yet effective way to season the elephant ear plant is by sprinkling some salt and pepper.
 This combination brings out the natural flavors of the plant and adds a savory taste to it.

-See also How to cook steelhead salmon
+See also How to cook turkey slices in the oven

 2. Garlic and Onion: For a more aromatic and flavorful dish, you can add minced garlic and finely chopped onion to the elephant ear plant.
 Sauté them together with the plant to release their flavors and create a delicious base.